Depression And Workers’ Compensation

 • The employment conditions causing their depression were extraordinary and unusual compared to the normal conditions of employment.

-• Those extraordinary conditions caused or exacerbated the worker’s depression.
+• Those extraordinary conditions caused or exacerbated the worker’s depression by a preponderance of the evidence.

 South Carolina Code § 42-1-160(C) adds that mental injuries that occur in the absence of a physical on-the-job injury do not qualify for compensation if they occur in the context of normal employer/employee relations, such as: